troldal/OpenXLSX/README.md

 OpenXLSX is a C++ library for reading, writing, creating and modifying Microsoft Excel® files, with the .xlsx format.

+## (aral-matrix) 19/20 August 2024 updated pull requests

+Closed a multitude of pull requests that had been implemented in the May 2024 Update, implemented two more editorials from PR #246 and #253.

 ## May 2024 Update

 After a long period of inactivity, I have decided to resume development of OpenXLSX.
 The code has been cleaned up and a significant number of bugs have been fixed.
 The library has been tested on Windows, macOS and Linux, and should work on all platforms.